 Temperature Gauge Notes

 (Applicable to 544/122 only.
-Early [carbureted] 1800s had a similar system but using a different Coolant/Oil temp combination gauge on the dashoard.)
+Early [carbureted] 1800s had a system using similar technology, but with a different Coolant/Oil temp combination gauge on the dashboard.)

 5/2002 R.Kwas Revisions on-going

 Overheating vehicle...are you sure?

 The Temperature Indication on vintage 544/122 Volvos is by way of a "Filled Thermal System", really a thermo-mechanical system consisting of a sensing bulb, located at the back of cylinder head, connected by a capillary tube (easily identified by its' spiral or braided wire protective wrapping), to a Bourdon Tube gauge (actually a low pressure indicator) having a non-specific scale in view normally, (but actually calibrated in Degrees Celsius if observed from a low viewing angle).
 It is therefore a Temperature Indicating System (TIS), and that is what it will be referred to as in these notes.
 The TIS is filled with ether so takes advantage of that material's thermal property of being liquid at ambient temperatures when contained, and gaseous at elevated temperatures.
 Within the TIS this state change brings with it a pressure change, and this is what is actually displayed on the Dashboard.
 The TIS is self-contained and other than the electrical power required to light it up so we can read the gauge at night, needs no electrical power to actually function.
 Reader will have noticed that the gauge indication is not affected or bothered by the Ignition Switch position!